FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/linePatterns/linePatternD02.md

 **Code description:**

 `float mix = uv.x - (uv.y / _OutputAspectRatio);` This produces a value that is constant in the diagonal direction,
-from bottom left to top right, at a 45 ° angle.
+from bottom right to top left, at a 45 ° angle.
 This makes the lines created in the following lines of code diagonal.

 `mix =  sin (mix * PI * numberH );` Creates a diagonal wave pattern ( value range from -1 to +1).